 So I had a rough idea of what I might be in for, and like many “spiritual” people I’ve met, I discovered that she has a suspicious and grasping side.
 But we got on well enough because she was gone much of the fall and winter.

 A couple of months after moving, settling in, getting the lay of the land and getting lost more often than I like to admit (yes, even in a small town), I decided maybe it was time to meet some men and went back on Match.com for what I hope is absolutely the last visit to this site in my short stay here on earth.
-I had a couple of stinker dates: one brought sick, elderly dog to the restaurant where we agreed to have lunch; another drove me out to the area known as the Mesa, through a commune where scuzzy hippie drug-dealer types scratch out a living of sorts (this is a date?)
+I had a couple of stinker dates: one brought his sick, elderly dog to the restaurant where we agreed to have lunch; the waitstaff said it was okay to have pets on the patio and didn’t seem to mind the flecks of foam around his sorry muzzle.
+Another drove me out to the area known as the Mesa, through a commune where scuzzy hippie drug-dealer types scratch out a living of sorts (this is a date?)

 And then I met Marty.
 I can’t recall what about his ad seemed to me particularly appealing, but he had a highly original prose style that seemed to me somewhere between H.L.
 Mencken and Dr. Seuss, and his pictures were hugely appealing.
 He was tall and well built and looked to have some Native American blood.
 He described himself as a musician slash carpenter slash construction worker—not an unusual combination in these parts.
 He mentioned that he loved to read, and that is always a huge plus for me.